-The SCS will attempt to provide summer support as needed as long as funds permit.
-Students often receive summer support in the form of an RA from individual faculty members on a research grant or in the form of a TA from SCS.
-To receive summer support, a student should be on campus during the time of his/her appointment unless approved by the student's major professor; if the student has not chosen a major professor, then the SCS Director of Graduate Studies should be contacted for approval.
+The DSC will attempt to provide summer support as needed as long as funds permit.
+Students often receive summer support in the form of an RA from individual faculty members on a research grant or in the form of a TA from DSC.
+To receive summer support, a student should be on campus during the time of his/her appointment unless approved by the student's major professor; if the student has not chosen a major professor, then the departmental Associate Chair for Graduate Studies should be contacted for approval.